-Special peptone with yeast extract provide nitrogen, carbon, sulphur, amino acids, vitamins and trace ingredients to the faecal Streptococci.
+Proteose peptone along with yeast extract provide nitrogen, carbon, sulphur, amino acids, vitamins and trace ingredients to the faecal Streptococci.
 Lactose and maltose are the fermentable carbohydrates and therefore serve as energy sources.
 Sodium azide is a selective agent, which hampers the growth of gram-negative bacteria.